mourjo/VMScheduling/README.md

 1. Develop a first version that only saves more energy than the static version
 2. Develop an advanced version that maximize the revenues.
 It is then important to provide a good mix between energy savings and penalties for SLA violation

-## Evaluation criteria

-- quality of each scheduler
-- quality of each observer
-- code clarity
-- the justification for each scheduling algorithm (_why such an algorithm ?_), especially the energy-aware ones.

-Furthermore, bonus points will be granted to the 3 projects having

-- the energy-aware static schedulers providing the highest savings
-- the energy-aware dynamic schedulers providing the highest savings
-- the energy-aware schedulers (static or dynamic) leading to the highest revenues.